fmrtl73/pxdocs/content/cloud-references/cloud-config.md

     - etcd:http://etcd1.yourdomain.com:4001
 ```

-For 'consul', an example would be:
+For `consul`, an example would be:

 ```yaml
 Ex: